-There are many different STIs – including chlamydia, gonorrhoea, syphilis, Mycoplasma genitalium, genital herpes, scabies, pubic lice (crabs), shigellosis, some types of hepatitis and HIV – and not all of them have obvious symptoms, so there is a chance that you or your partner could have an STI without knowing it.
+There are many different STIs and not all of them have obvious symptoms.
+So, there is a chance that you or your partner could have an STI without knowing it.

-The good news is, most STI are curable and all are treatable.
-But if left untreated, STI can have long-term effects on your body.
+The good news is, most STIs are curable and all are treatable.
+But if left untreated, STIs can have long-term effects on your body.

 STI Testing Week is a timely reminder for anyone who is sexually active to take action and look after their sexual health.